justCuriousAgain/OMSCS-Book-Club/GoodEconomicsForHardTimes/Meeting-notes.md

   * China's rising middle class.
 Govt attempts against ultra rich, sesame credit etc.

-  * The rise of blockchain and the recent interventions by the government to ban private enterprises
+  * The rise of blockchain and the recent interventions by the government to ban some large private enterprises